The Homebrew Computer Club

 Popular Electronics featured the MITS Altair 8800 microcomputer kit in January 1975.
 Under $500, Altair became the leading "homebrew" computer, inspiring Bill Gates and Paul Allen to write a BASIC interpreter program.
 Their company, then called "Micro-Soft," survived.
 MITS did not.View Artifact Detail

-Ed Roberts founded Micro Instrumentation and Telemetry Systems (MITS) in 1970, producing electronics kits for model rockets, and later calculators.
-When calculators became too cheap to be profitable, Roberts designed a $397 computer kit.
+Roberts founded Micro Instrumentation and Telemetry Systems (MITS) in 1970, producing electronics kits for model rockets, and later calculators.
+When calculators became too cheap to be profitable, Roberts designed a $397 computer kit called the Altair 8800 and had it appear as the cover article of Popular Electronics magazine.
 Orders flooded in.View Artifact Detail

 Paul Allen finished his BASIC program while flying to Albuquerque with Bill Gates to demonstrate it to MITS’ Ed Roberts.
 Microsoft later created interpreters for many other languages and processors, though BASIC remained its most valuable product into the early 1980s.View Artifact Detail